-As is standard in this literature, we have adopted an AR(1) specification for $s{x,t}$, and hence for x_t , in Equation 3.
-As we will discuss in Section 3, the predictive regime detection procedures we propose in this paper can be applied regardless of whether the autoregressive root, ρ , in Equation 3 is such that $\rho = 1$ (a unit root predictor) or $|\rho| < 1$ (a stationary predictor).
-Moreover, ρ is also allowed to be T-dependent such as occurs, for example, in cases where the predictor is strongly persistent displaying either local or moderate deviations from a unit root; for full-sample predictability tests directed at the latter, see Kostakis, Magdalinos, and Stamatogiannis (2015).
-The AR(1) specification in Equation 3 is not critical for our analysis, and it could be generalized to allow $\epsilon{x,t}$ to be a weakly autocorrelated process without affecting the validity of our proposed procedures; see Remark 3 in Section 3.2.1.
+As is standard in this literature, we have adopted an AR(1) specification for $s{x,t}$, and hence for x_t , in (3).
+As we will discuss in section 3, the predictive regime detection procedures we propose in this paper can be applied regardless of whether the autoregressive root, ρ , in (3) is such that $\rho = 1$ (a unit root predictor) or $|\rho| < 1$ (a stationary predictor).
+Moreover, ρ is also allowed to be T-dependent such as occurs, for example, in cases where the predictor is strongly persistent displaying either local or moderate deviations from a unit root; for full sample predictability tests directed at the latter, see Kostakis et al. (2015).
+The AR(1) specification in (3) is not critical for our analysis, and it could be generalised to allow $\epsilon{x,t}$ to be a weakly autocorrelated process without affecting the validity of our proposed procedures; see Remark 3 in section 3.2.1.

-In what follows, to facilitate our later analysis of real-time monitoring for the emergence of predictive regimes, we make a distinction between the end of the monitoring period, which we denote by t = E, and the notional future end of the DGP for y_t ; that is t = T, such that $E \le T$.
+In what follows, to facilitate our later analysis of real-time monitoring for the emergence of predictive regimes, we make a distinction between the end of the monitoring period, which we denote by t = E, and the notional future end of the DGP for y_t , that is t = T, such that $E \leq T$.